manabie-com/manabie-com.github.io/content/posts/how-to-use-playwright-in-cucumberjs/index.md

         ```

 ### Conclusion

-Cucumber and Playwright is great framework.
+Cucumber and Playwright are great frameworks.
 I hope this article will be of some use to you.
 [Here is source code](/content/posts/how-to-use-playwright-in-cucumberjs/example), thank you.

+Curious for more about how we're tackling testing problems at Manabie?
+Join us as an Engineer [HERE](https://manabie.breezy.hr/), or follow our blog for future articles.

 ### References